 The 1870 census listing has not been found for Alexander Clonch or Rebecca Lemaster nor has a marriage record been found for them.
 [I believe no record will be found as Alexander was still married to Mary Ellen Lemaster and the marriage was legally dissolved in 1880.]

 Alex’s daughter Emma Sidosa “Emily” was born in 1868 (no birth record found).
 The birth record of his son Joseph E. Clonch born in 1872 lists the mother as Rebecca Clonch and most likely the reason it has been believed the parents were married.
 No record of birth has been found for his daughter Barbara Elizabeth born in 1875.

 The divorce of Alexander Clonch and Mary Ellen Clonch was found in Mason County, West Virginia Chancery Order Book March term 1880, p 274.
 The marriage was dissolved, Mary did not appear and she did not get her dower and had to pay costs.
 Alexander had at least three children (most likely all with Rebecca Lemaster as seen above) and Mary Ellen had eight children by John Clonch, Alexander’s brother, by the time their divorce was final.

 [Source: Ralph Hayes, 17 May 2002, CLAUNCH-L Archives]

-I suspect that Rebecca may have died before 1880 as no record has been found for her.
-Having such young children Alex may have seen it necessary to get a divorce from his estranged wife so that he could legally marry.
+I suspect Rebecca may have died before 1880 as no record has been found for her.
+Having such young children Alex may have seen it necessary to get a divorce from his estranged wife so he could legally marry.
 He was seen as divorced in the 1880 census with his children Emily, Joe, and Barbara in his household.
-During the same year he married Tabitha Cooley.
+During the same year, he married Tabitha Cooley.
 They were married 30 years and had nine children by the time Alex died in 1910.